 Slip resistance ratings and surface finishes matter, especially in commercial or shared spaces.
 Choosing flooring with appropriate performance characteristics helps show that risks were considered before installation.

 Even suitable flooring can become hazardous if installed poorly.
-Level transitions, secure edges, and correct subfloor preparation all reduce slip and trip risks linked to artistry.
+Level transitions, secure edges, and proper subfloor preparation all reduce slip-and-trip risks associated with artistry.

 Over time, wear can reduce grip.
-Regular inspections, timely repairs, and renewing worn finishes help prevent surfaces from becoming more slippery than intended.
+Regular inspections, timely repairs, and the renewal of worn finishes help prevent surfaces from becoming more slippery than intended.

 Mats, anti-slip treatments, drainage solutions, and clear signage help manage unavoidable risks in entrances, wet areas, and high-traffic zones.